 Mr. Kling has participated in numerous seminars and lectured on mergers and acquisitions and related topics before various audiences, including “in-house” groups at Morgan Stanley, Merrill Lynch, Credit Suisse, Bear Stearns and Wasserstein Perella.

 Mr. Kling has been included in Euromoney’s listing of the leading M&A lawyers in the world and repeatedly has been recognized as a “leading lawyer” in corporate and M&A transactions by Chambers Global and Chambers USA, where he is one of a small number of attorneys ranked in the top tier in New York.
-He also has been listed in The Best Lawyers in America, The Legal 500 US, Lawdragon 500 Leading Lawyers in America, International Financial Law Review (IFLR1000) and Who’s Who Legal – M&A.
+He also has been listed in The Best Lawyers in America, The Legal 500 U.S., Lawdragon 500 Leading Lawyers in America, IFLR1000 and Who’s Who Legal – M&A.

 J.D., New York University, 1977 (Order of the Coif; New York University Law Review)

 B.A., New York University, 1973 (magna cum laude; Phi Beta Kappa)